cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. warning:: You should make sure that there are no duplicates in your alignment, especially when providing multiple datasets.

-How Good is Your Alignment
+How good is your alignment
 --------------------------
 Later in this tutorial we show you how to estimate the accuracy of your alignment.
 Before we go into details, you should know that the number that comes on the first line of the header (in ClustalW format) is the score of your alignment.